Jump To Navigation

 How long before a divorce is final?

-Texas has a mandatory waiting period of 60 days from the date the divorce petition is filed; however, if a spouse has been finally convicted of or received deferred adjudication for an offense involving family violence against the spouse petitioning for divorce or a member of the petitioning spouse's household, OR if the petitioning spouse has an active protective order against a spouse for family violence, a court may waive the 60 day waiting period and grant a divorce.
-Without one of these specific requirements being met, the earliest a divorce can be finalized is the 61st day after filing; however, most divorces take 2-6 months and in some cases, even longer.
+Texas has a mandatory waiting period of 60 days from the date the divorce petition is filed; however, if a spouse has been finally convicted of or received deferred adjudication for an offense involving family violence against the spouse petitioning for divorce or a member of the petitioning spouse’s household, or if the petitioning spouse has an active protective order against a spouse for family violence, a court may waive the 60-day waiting period and grant a divorce.

 How long do I have to wait after my divorce is final in order to remarry?